 Keeping Busy In The Storm! | Millennium Locksmiths

 With Ciara, Brendan & Dennis causing havoc across the country, it’s understandable how the adverse conditions have affected everyone!
-From strong winds to torrential rain, the weather has caused a range of issues for the average homeowner.
-Some of the regions now being affected by Dennis were also hit by a preceding storm, Ciara, which brought stronger winds than Dennis but less rain.
-Nevertheless, rivers were already full and the ground saturated before Dennis’s arrival.
-This is why so many people are now being affected by the weather as there’s been no chance for the rain to calm in between storms.
+The weather has caused various issues for the average homeowner, from strong winds to torrential rain.
+A preceding storm also hit some of the regions now being affected by Dennis, Ciara, which brought stronger winds than Dennis but less rain.
+Nevertheless, rivers were complete, and the ground saturated before Dennis arrived.
+This is why so many people are now affected by the weather, as there’s been no chance for the rain to calm between storms.
 The country has seen rainfall of up to 10cm in certain areas.

-I don’t think it’s a surprise that strong winds mean a lot of door problems – we’ve all experienced a gust snatching a door and either flinging it open or slamming it shut unexpectedly.
-The sheer force involved can cause damage as well as leaving us on the wrong side of the door.
+I don’t think it’s a surprise that strong winds mean a lot of door problems – we’ve all experienced a gust snatching a door and flinging it open or slamming it shut unexpectedly.
+The sheer force involved can cause damage and leave us on the wrong side of the door.

 The phone started ringing early and kept going all day.

-The first call of the day was straight forward – the customer had nipped out to their car first thing and the front door had shut behind him.
-So it was a case of getting the door open so he could get back inside and finish getting ready for work albeit a little late.
-A simple local job but one which needed responding to quickly, meaning that my own routine was out of sync – but I’m used to that.
+The day’s first call was straightforward – the customer had nipped out to their car first thing, and the front door had shut behind him.
+So it was a case of getting the door open so he could get back inside and finish getting ready for work, albeit a little late.
+A simple local job but one which needed responding to quickly, meaning that my routine was out of sync – but I’m used to that.

 Next, I drove 10 miles to a business whose front door wouldn’t unlock.
-A crowd of people all waiting to get inside added to the pressure but I got the door open quickly and replaced the high-security cylinder which was faulty and then it’s on to the next job.
+A crowd of people all waiting to get inside added to the pressure, but I got the door open quickly and replaced the high-security cylinder, which was faulty, and then it was on to the next job.

 This time the customer was experiencing intermittent problems locking and unlocking their uPVC door.
 I diagnosed a faulty mechanism and was able to replace it from the stock I carry on the van, meaning the customer was safe and secure immediately without the need for a return visit.
-A much-needed cuppa here with the customer before off to the next job – all the while my phone was ringing with enquiries from potential customers about jobs and from suppliers about parts orders.
-It can be very difficult to juggle these.
+A much-needed cuppa here with the customer before going off to the next job – all the while, my phone was ringing with enquiries from potential customers about jobs and suppliers about parts orders.
+It cannot be easy to juggle these.

-Whilst many of these jobs are straight forward there is a degree of pressure in travelling between the jobs – the wind and driving rain made road conditions difficult and slowed me down – I hate keeping customers waiting but it can’t be helped sometimes and I always try to inform customers of any delays.
+Whilst many of these jobs are straightforward, there is a degree of pressure in travelling between the jobs – the wind and driving rain made road conditions difficult and slowed me down – I hate keeping customers waiting.
+Still, it can’t be helped sometimes, and I always try to inform customers of any delays.

-Then it’s back across the county after a hasty sandwich to another customer who is unable to lock their front door.
-This time it’s an old door mechanism which has simply given up the ghost.
+Then it’s back across the county after a hasty sandwich to another customer who cannot lock their front door.
+This time it’s an old door mechanism which has given up the ghost.
 Here the customer opted to upgrade the cylinder to a high-security Thumbturn for added peace of mind.
-Fortunately, this customer had a porch so I was able to shelter from the persistent rain.
+Fortunately, this customer had a porch so I could shelter from the persistent rain.

-It’s a frustration that I’m not always able to help customers when they ring – I have to take their location into consideration and factor in where I already have work booked.
-There is simply no sense in zigzagging endlessly across the countryside – it would mean most of my time in the van rather than actually doing locksmith work.
+It’s a frustration that I’m not always able to help customers when they ring – I have to consider their location and factor in where I already have work booked.
+There is simply no sense in zigzagging endlessly across the countryside – it would mean most of my time in the van rather than doing locksmith work.
 A quick pause between jobs to place my stock order for delivery tomorrow – unusually difficult today because of the poor phone signal!

-Mid-afternoon and the traffic gets worse as schools finish and the light is fading (my job is trickier in the dark) so I was keen to get the last jobs done quickly.
-Next was a job for a letting agent – a landlord wanted the locks changed at the end of a tenancy – the trickiest part of this job was the parking, fortunately, it was a quick job and then I was off again.
+Mid-afternoon, the traffic gets worse as schools finish and the light is fading (my job is trickier in the dark), so I was keen to get the last jobs done quickly.
+Next was a job for a letting agent – a landlord wanted the locks changed at the end of a tenancy – the trickiest part of this job was the parking.
+Fortunately, it was a quick job, and I was off again.
 This time to a home where the door had jammed earlier in the day – an old Sashlock jolted out of place when the door slammed.
 A fiddly job to get the door open but then straightforward replacement of the lock.

-People rushing around in the wind and rain can easily lose their keys so that was the next job – fortunately down the road from the last one.
+People rushing around in the wind and rain can quickly lose their keys, so that was the next job – fortunately, down the road from the last one.
 Here it was simply a case of opening the door and changing the cylinder, Phew!

-Finally, I could go home but the work’s not done yet; there was today’s stock delivery to be put away in the van ready for tomorrow; a couple of return visit appointments to make with customers and then today’s invoices to send.
+Finally, I could go home, but the work’s not done yet; today’s stock delivery is to be put away in the van ready for tomorrow, a couple of return visit appointments to make with customers and then today’s invoices to send.